ianchak/stati/docs-site/site/glossary.md

 A reusable template wrapper that provides consistent structure (header, footer, navigation).
 Pages specify their layout via frontmatter: `layout: layout.eta`.

+## Layout Inheritance

+Stati's hierarchical layout system where more specific layouts **override** parent directory layouts.
+A `layout.eta` in a subdirectory completely replaces the root layout for pages in that directory.
+For example, `site/blog/layout.eta` overrides `site/layout.eta` for all pages under `/blog/`.
+Section layouts must be complete HTML documents.

 ## Partials

 Reusable template fragments stored in underscore-prefixed directories (e.g., `_partials/`, `_components/`).
 Include them via `stati.partials.header`.
 Stati uses a **flat namespace** for partials - the file name becomes the partial name regardless of subdirectory.